juce-framework/JUCE/examples/ARA/ARASampleProject/README.md

 ## Understanding the ARA Sample Project

-In addition to the sample ARATestPlugIn provided in the ARA SDK, we've created a sample project showcasing the ARA additions to the JUCE API.
+In addition to the sample ARATestPlugIn provided in the ARA SDK, we've worked with SoundRadix to create a sample project showcasing the ARA additions to the JUCE API.
 The sample project can be found at [JUCE_ARA/examples/ARA/ARASampleProject](https://github.com/Celemony/JUCE_ARA/tree/develop/examples/ARA/ARASampleProject).
 Below is an example of the plugin being hosted by Studio One.